-Complete your chose online session, each one contains three or four modules, and pass each quiz to receive 3.5 CE credits towards the 35 required for your BPHA designation in Canadian benefits and private healthcare.
+Each session contains three or four modules.
+Pass each quiz to receive 3.5 CE credits towards the 35 required for your BPHA designation in Canadian benefits and private healthcare.
 Join the growing group of benefits professionals with this designation and complete all 10 sessions.

 Download details of sessions and presenters or scroll down for an overview of events and to register.

 CE credits – You must complete and pass each quiz with a score or 80% or more to earn your CE credits and receive credit towards your BPHA designation.

 Materials – when you register you will receive access to the online, prerecorded session for the module you have selected with audio/PDF links, downloadable materials and access to a quiz for each module.

 In-person lunch time sessions – if you enroll for the full program you are eligible for discounted registration fees for our in-person lunch time BPHA industry update and keynote events on November 5, 2019 and April 21, 2020.
 Mark your calendar now!

 Registration – is easy!
 Just click on the session link below that you want to take for just $65.00 CAD plus HST either through PayPal or your credit card.

 Or enroll for all 10 sessions for just $500.00 plus HST and save plus receive a discount to our lunchtime sessions in November and April.